Hazard Identification (HAZID)

 Definition:

 Hazard Identification (HAZID) is a structured approach to systematically identifying hazards within a process or system.
-This occurs early in a project development, often in the late conceptual or early basic.
+This occurs early in a project’s development, often in the late conceptual or early basic stages.
+Done per the excellent ISO 17776.

-Note this would be too early to meet the requirements of an H&RA.
+Note that a HAZID would be too early to meet the requirements of an H&RA.

 Key Points: